 CT-3 and CT-3-A filers: Complete Line B Worksheet.
+Do not include any payments from the Farmland Protection Program (which is administered by the New York State Department of Agriculture and Markets) in Line B Worksheet.

 CT-3-S filers: Do not complete Line B Worksheet.
 Instead, the shareholders will compute their own federal gross income from farming to determine if they meet the definition of an eligible farmer to claim this credit.